Luke Raley Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 28th-ranked team ERA among all league pitching staffs (5.48).
+- The White Sox have a 5.62 team ERA that ranks 29th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.